Luchador/GUD/docs/RenderOptions.md

 The suite exercises production AA transformations and restoration, segmented and nested lists, cache invalidation, all nine AA/VI pairs, legacy-save defaults, watch navigation and edit controls, timing windows, stale-task rejection, audio-yield resumes and counter conversion/wrap handling.
-Hardware and UI calls are shimmed; these checks do not emulate rendering.
+It also checks resident callback placement and runs the actual watch page drawing, label layout and text measurement with all option combinations.
+The final rasterizer is replaced with a check that rejects empty or off-screen clipping rectangles.
+Font metrics and hardware calls are shimmed; these checks do not emulate rendering or a console boot.

 The affected C files were compiled to MIPS assembly with the repository's IDO 5.3 compiler and US build flags.
 Host tests and sanitizer checks passed.